devture/matrix-corporal/docs/policy.md

 - `identificationStamp` - an optional `string` value provided by you to help you identify this policy.
 For now, it's only used for debugging purposes, but in the future we might suppress reconciliation if we fetch a policy which has the same stamp as the one last used for reconciliation.
 So, if you provide this value at all, make sure it gets a new value, at least whenever the policy changes.

 - `flags` - a list of flags telling `matrix-corporal` what other global restrictions to apply.
 See [flags](#flags) below.

-- `managedCommunityIds` - a list of community identifiers (like `+community:server`) that `matrix-corporal` is allowed to manage for `users`.
-Any community that is not listed here will be left untouched.

 - `managedRoomIds` - a list of room identifiers (like `!room:server`) that `matrix-corporal` is allowed to manage for `users`.
 Any room that is not listed here will be left untouched.